Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 A banking company, financial institution & NBFC,

-(i) inputs and input services used for non-business purposes; and
+(i) ITC on inputs and input services used for non-business purposes; and

-(b) above person shall avail ITC referred to in 2nd proviso to section 17(4) and not covered under clause (a); [100% ITC on Inter Branch supply]
+(b) said person shall avail ITC referred to in 2nd proviso to section 17(4) and not covered under clause (a); [i.e. 100% ITC on Inter Branch supply]

-(c) 50% of the remaining ITC shall be admissible [27][ and the balance ITC shall be reversed in GSTR-3B];
+(c) 50% of the remaining ITC shall be admissible to said person [33][ and the balance of ITC shall be reversed in GSTR-3B];

 [34][(d)**]